-Each unit will have a separate written homework and must be completed no later than the beginning of class as indicated on the outline.
-The purpose of the written homework is to determine if you are understanding the concepts correctly.
-Illegible homework will not be graded.
+Each unit will have a separate written homework and must be completed no later than as indicated on the outline or after additional instructions.
+The purpose of the homework is to determine if you understand the concepts correctly.
+I will not grade illegible homework.
 Each homework assignment is worth 25 points.
 Late homework may be graded.
 If graded, it receives a 20% penalty.